 ii..
 Manage policies

 What exactly is meant by creation of policy?
+Creation of the json / xml file in config used by Auth and adding an entry into the policy list available.
+Note: Policy will also have a “Regulator” tag.
+And multiple policy manager users might be there where they can create and manage their own policies.

 Who will associate a policy code to an application type?
+No application type any more.

 Partner My Usage Statistics: a.
 Is this a new scope addition?
 This is not scoped in currently.
+This is new and need not be addressed now.